 All persons have a legal right to protection from harassment under the Commonwealth Sex Discrimination Act and the Victorian Equal Opportunity Act 2010.
+All claims of harassment will be treated confidentially, documented and promptly and constructively addressed.

 The effects of harassment or bullying include: